Affordable Housing - Supplementary Planning Guidance 2024

 1.2 Supplementary Planning Guidance represents non-statutory planning guidance that supports, clarifies and/or illustrates by way of example policies included within the current planning policy framework, including development plans and regional planning guidance.

-The information set out in this SPG is a material planning consideration in determining planning applications and should be read in conjunction with the existing planning policy framework, most notably the Strategic Planning Policy Statement (SPPS) for Northern Ireland and the Mid and East Antrim Borough Council Local Development Plan 2030 (LDP).
+The information set out in this SPG is a material planning consideration in determining planning applications and should be read in conjunction with the existing planning policy framework, most notably the Strategic Planning Policy Statement (SPPS) for Northern Ireland and Council's Local Development Plan 2030 (LDP).

-1.3 Policy HOU5 Affordable Housing in Settlements will enable the delivery of new homes to meet affordable housing need and also ensure that growth contributes positively to the creation of mixed, diverse, inclusive and sustainable communities.
+1.3 Policy HOU5 Affordable Housing in Settlements, in the Council's LDP 2030 - Plan Strategy will enable the delivery of new homes to meet affordable housing need and also ensure that growth contributes positively to the creation of mixed, diverse, inclusive and sustainable communities.

 A range of housing in terms of dwelling size, type, tenure, and affordability is central to achieving mixed, balanced communities, and ensuring areas are attractive to people of different ages, lifestyles, and incomes.